 So there you have it.
 The galette–a rustic French creation–is one of the best ways to bake these prunes.
 Here’s the recipe.
-The photos in the Rustic Italian Plum Galette post will lead you to a delicious result.
-(You may have to click on the title of the post to open it).
 The window of availability for these fruits is quite short, so don’t dawdle.
 Make it now!

-1 cup (5 ounces) unbleached all-purpose flour, preferably organic
+- 1 cup unbleached all-purpose flour 5 ounces, preferably organic